-In this post, you can find exactly how we spent our two days in Hong Kong.
-If I make it back it there – and I hope I will – I'll update this post with more Hong Kong itinerary options.
-Of course, you can also use the Hong Kong sightseeing itinerary below if you only have 24 hours in Hong Kong and just shorten it.
+In this post, you can find how we spent our two days in Hong Kong.
+If I make it back there, I'll update this post.
+Of course, you can also use the Hong Kong sightseeing itinerary below if you have 24 hours.

 Contents